honeybarua24/qp-assessment/README.md

 ## API Routes

 # /login
-# To generate JWT access token,
+# To generate JWT access token for executing API's.

 # /view/:id?
 # return the available groceries data , If passed with groceries id will return the specific groceries data.

 # /available
-# returns the available groceries in inventory.
+# returns the available groceries in inventory , quantity greater than 0.

 # /add
-# API to POST groceries in inventory.
+# API to POST new groceries in inventory.
 # expects data body {name : ?, price :  ?, quantity : ? , category : ? , description : ? }

 # /update/:id
-# updates the groceries items in inventory.
+# updates the groceries items in inventory against the identifier.
 # expects data body {name : ? , price : ? , quantity : ? }.

 # /delete/:id
-# deletes the groceries against the id from inventory.
+# deletes the groceries against the identifier from inventory.

 # /inventory/:id
-# Manages the inventory
+# Manages the inventory to add or delete the items in inventory.
 # expects the data body against the id passed in prama with quantity and operation type.
 # e.g. {quantity : 2 , operation: 1} , 1/0 are for adding or deleting the items from inventory.